fenstrat/next-level-searchapi-ds-wellington/slides.md

 - ➡️ Drupal 7 site then needs to implement hook_search_api_solr_documents_alter
 - Simply loops over each document to be indexed (i.e. a Drupal 7 node)
 - Builds a rendered item using the node title and summary, and an absolute URL to link to the full content
-- Output is themed, but it's important to not that it is just html, which Solr can consume and add into its document index
+- Output is themed, but it's important to note that it is just html, which Solr can consume and add into its document index
 - Finally, we call addField() on the document to add the rendered item
 - Additional fields, e.g. title or taxonomy, can be added as needed
 - This is obviously Drupal 7 code, there are corresponding Event Subscribers for Drupal 8+